lopezhansel/ionic-hansel/readme.md

 Purpose : Create a library of reusable code for future projects.

 ## Features
-- Typescript
+- Typescript: Fully Typed
 - NPM Package
 - Observables

 ## Instructions
+You have two ways of installing this repository.

-+ Clone repository.
+1. Clone repository.
 + Have the latest version of TypeScript install with `npm i -g npm typescript`.
 + You must build/compile the project with the command `tsc` or `npm  run build`
-+ The tsc compiler will use the project's `tsconfig.json`.
++ The tsc compiler will use this project's `tsconfig.json`.

-No NPM package has been made yet, but you can install with  `npm i -S https://github.com/lopezhansel/ionic-hansel/tarball/master`
+2. Through NPM:
++ Run command `npm i -S ionic-hansel`